-We had travelled here from the Peloponnese’s western digit, the peninsular of Messenia.
+Finally able to carry on travelling after our lengthy lay-off in Giristroula’s hometown, we had reached the Mani by first coming round the Peloponnese’s western digit: the peninsular of Messenia.
 In Messenia we had seen the great castles of Pylos and Methoni.
-And in Pylos, modern Greece was finally set on the road to freedom.
+It was in Pylos that modern Greece was finally set on the road to freedom…

 “Koroni.
 You should go to Koroni.”